 The first time I made Banana Boats was during a camp out when I was a Girl Scout.
-It’s a dessert that was probably created by campers who are a lot like me - creative when dessert is needed and conventional ingredients and equipment are not available.
+It’s a dessert that was probably created by campers with a sweet tooth.
+Just because you don’t have an oven to bake doesn’t mean you can’t have dessert!

 I think the original makes a better dessert (which might just be due to the satisfaction of making something so delicious outdoors).
 Either way, if you’re looking for an easy dessert that your kids will love, this is a good choice – even with “allergy-free” substitutes!

-For the campfire or grill:1) Peel a 1 inch strip from the inside curve of the banana leaving the end attached to the rest of the peeling.
+For the campfire or grill: Peel a 1 inch strip from the inside curve of the banana leaving the end attached to the rest of the peeling.

 Nutrition Facts: Serving size: 1 banana boat, calories: 220, fat calories: 60, total fat: 7 grams, saturated fat: 2 g, cholesterol: 0 g, sodium: 40 mg, total carbs: 39, fiber: 4.5 g,sugar: 23 g, protein: 3.5 g